mitexleo/fediroma/docs/docs/configuration/onion_federation.md

 apt -yq install tor
 ```

+!!! warning
-**WARNING:** Onion instances not using a Tor version supporting V3 addresses will not be able to federate with you.
+    Onion instances not using a Tor version supporting V3 addresses will not be able to federate with you.

 Create the hidden service for your Akkoma instance in `/etc/tor/torrc`, with an HTTP tunnel:
 ```